Gantt chart template

 • Automate processes through dependencies and robust customization, especially when it’s made with supporting software.

-• Take the place of project management once the project goes live.
-Gantt chart templates are most useful during the project planning stage.
+It’s important to note that a Gantt chart template can’t take the place of project management once the project goes live.
+Gantt chart templates are most useful during the project planning and production stage.

 [Product UI] Product marketing launch project example (Timeline)